Many related factors can cause accidents. Grouping them into specific categories may help to analyze incidents and, eventually, prevent them.

 - Safety devices lacking, inadequate, or malfunctioning.

-There are other factors that can cause forklift accidents such as
+There are other factors that can cause accidents such as

-- Materials improperly stacked or piled on the pallet in a way that result in an unstable load.
+- Materials are improperly stacked or piled on the pallet in a way that results in an unstable load.

 - Pallets that are broken and damaged